John Beaty-Pownall: Sociedad de Foot-Ball de Barcelona

-In late 1894, a conflict between the club's members caused the entity to split into two groups, which led to its change of name to the Sociedad de Foot-Ball de Barcelona, with whom he played several training matches (Blue vs reds), including the one on 2 February 1895, in which the Blues, captained by Reeves, played against the Reds, captained by Beaty-Pownall himself, and he led by example with a goal to help his side to a 4–1 victory.
-Beaty-Pownall also played both games against Asociación de Foot-Ball de Torelló on 24 March and 14 April 1895, which was the very first time that teams from two different cities played against each other in Catalonia, and he rose to the occasion, netting once at Bonanova in an 8–3 local win and a brace at Torelló in a 3–5 loss.
+In late 1894, the club changed its name to the Sociedad de Foot-Ball de Barcelona and on 27 January 1895, Pownall was one of 16 footballers who featured in the first football match played in Bonanova, captaining the Reds in a 1–4 loss to the Blues led by Reeves.
+In the following week, on 2 February 1895, the same scenario took place, but this time he led by example with a goal to help his side to a 4–1 victory.
+He also played both games against Asociación de Foot-Ball de Torelló on 24 March and 14 April 1895, which was the very first time that teams from two different cities played against each other in Catalonia, and he rose to the occasion, netting once at Bonanova in an 8–3 local win and a brace at Torelló in a 3–5 loss.

-Parsons played several friendly matches at Can Tunis and a few others at Bonanova between 1892 and 1895, where he stood out as a great goal scorer, however, due to the little statistical rigor that the newspapers had at that time, the exact amount of goals he netted is unknown.
+Beaty-Pownall played several friendly matches at Can Tunis and a few others at Bonanova between 1892 and 1895, where he stood out as a great goal scorer, however, due to the little statistical rigor that the newspapers had at that time, the exact number of goals he netted is unknown.
 Despite some encouraging first steps, this Society was never officially established and when its founder and captain James Reeves returned to the United Kingdom in the autumn of 1895, the club began to decline and disappeared around 1896.

 Later life

 His sister, Katherine Margaret Beaty-Pownall (1869–1942), married Henry Wood, who was one of his teammates at Barcelona Football Club, and after his death in 1907, she married another one of his teammates, this time James Revees, with whom she had an only child in 1910, John Pownall Reeves.

-He died in Winchester on 1 February 1961, at the age of 86.
+Beaty-Pownall died in Winchester on 1 February 1961, at the age of 86.